-It is predicted that total bus journey times will reduce along the Proposed Scheme by between 10% and 20% during the AM and PM Peak hours of the 2028 Opening Year and 2043 (fifteen years after the Opening Year) (see Chapter 6 (Traffic & Transport)).
-Health benefits of this improvement in journey times include reduced stress for commuters as they have a more efficient journey and certainty over journey time, and it is possible that the time saving may allow more time for health promoting activities such as seeing family and friends, exercise, sleeping and healthy food preparation.
+It is predicted that total bus journey times will improve by between 10% and 19% during the AM and PM Peak hours of the 2028 Opening Year and 2043 (fifteen years after the Opening Year) (see Chapter 6 (Traffic & Transport)).
+Health benefits of this would include reduced stress for commuters as they have a more efficient journey and certainty over journey time, and the time saving may allow more time for health promoting activities such as seeing family and friends, exercise, sleeping and healthy food preparation.
 Furthermore, a shorter period of time travelling would also reduce the length of time passengers are exposed to air pollutants (Gulliver and Briggs 2004).
-The associated health outcomes are likely to be beneficial.
+The associated health outcomes are judged likely to be beneficial.
+The overall potential impact on human health will be Positive, Moderate in the Long-term.
+This is on the basis that the time savings will be noticeable for some individuals, but it is not clear that this would lead to improved population health outcomes.